ejune1/SquidDB/README.md

 - Custom spin lock in node (if needed) for write-write and background threads
 - Arena allocation for nodes / large keys (placement new?)
 - Ref count info for multiple indexes (share infos)
-- Serialize SkipList structure to disk for faster restarts
+- Serialize SkipList structure to disk for faster restarts (checkpointing)

 ## 🛠️ Getting Started